GospelSounders/adventhymnals/content/03.church-hymnal/06.401-500/03.421-430/05.I-Would-Be-True/docs.md

 ---
+title: |
-title: 425.
-I Would Be True
+    425. I Would Be True - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 425.
+I Would Be True.
+I would be true, for there are those who trust me;  I would be pure, for there are those who care;  I would be strong, for there is much to suffer;  I would be brave, for there is much to dare;  I would be brave, for there is much to dare.
+    keywords:  |
-    keywords: Church Hymnal, I Would Be True, I would be true, for there are those who trust me,
+        Church Hymnal 1941, adventhymnals, advent hymnals, I Would Be True, I would be true, for there are those who trust me.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 425. I WOULD BE TRUE
+####  Church Hymnal 1941,

 ```txt
 1.